ChangsenJiang/Partition-vs-Mixture/README.md

 ### 1. Model estimation

-For each dataset, the data alignment and scripts should be placed in the following folder structure, an example could be found [here].
+For each dataset, the data alignment and scripts should be placed in the following folder structure

 ```bash
 datasets